Parliament of Australia: House of Representatives

 The lower house of the Australian Parliament, the House of Representatives, is made up of single member electorates with a population of roughly equal size.
-As is convention in the Westminster system, the party or coalition of parties that has the majority in this House forms the Government with the leader of that party or coalition becoming the Prime Minister.
+As is convention in the Westminster system, the party or coalition of parties that has the majority in this House forms the government with the leader of that party or coalition becoming the prime minister.
 If the government loses the confidence of the House, they are expected to call a new election or resign.

 Parliament may determine the number of members of the House of Representatives but the Constitution provides that this number must be "as nearly as practicable, twice the number of Senators"; this requirement is commonly called the "nexus clause".
-Hence, the House presently consists of 151 members.
+Hence, the House presently consists of 150 members.
 Each state is allocated seats based on its population; however, each original state, regardless of size, is guaranteed at least five seats.
 The Constitution does not guarantee representation for the territories.
 Parliament granted a seat to the Northern Territory in 1922, and to the Australian Capital Territory in 1948; these territorial representatives, however, had only limited voting rights until 1968.
 Federal electorates have their boundaries redrawn or redistributed whenever a state or territory has its number of seats adjusted, if electorates are not generally matched by population size or if seven years have passed since the most recent redistribution.

 From 1901 to 1949, the House consisted of either 74 or 75 members (the Senate had 36).
 Between 1949 and 1984, it had between 121 and 127 members (the Senate had 60 until 1975, when it increased to 64).
 In 1977, the High Court ordered that the size of the House be reduced from 127 to 124 members to comply with the nexus provision.
 In 1984, both the Senate and the House were enlarged; since then the House has had between 148 and 151 members (the Senate has 76).

-First-past-the-post voting was used to elect members of the House of Representatives until in 1918 the Nationalist Party government, a predecessor of the modern-day Liberal Party of Australia, changed the lower house voting system to Instant-runoff voting, which in Australia is known as full preferential voting, as of the subsequent 1919 election.
-(Labor had unexpectedly won the 1918 Swan by-election with the largest primary vote, due to vote splitting among the conservative parties.)
+First-past-the-post voting was used to elect members of the House of Representatives until in 1918 the Nationalist Party government, a predecessor of the modern-day Liberal Party of Australia, changed the lower house voting system to full preferential voting for the subsequent 1919 election.
+This was in response to Labor unexpectedly winning the 1918 Swan by-election with the largest primary vote, due to vote splitting among the conservative parties.
 This system has remained in place ever since, allowing the Coalition parties to safely contest the same seats.
-Full-preference preferential voting re-elected the Bob Hawke government at the 1990 election, the first time in federal history that Labor had obtained a net benefit from preferential voting.
+Full-preferential voting re-elected the Bob Hawke government at the 1990 election, the first time in federal history that Labor had obtained a net benefit from preferential voting.